aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ### Task 4: Verify the creation of VNets and Subnets

+In this task, you'll be verifying the creation of the virtual networks (VNets) and subnets.

 1. On the Azure portal home page, from top left corner of page click **Show portal** menu and select **All resources**.

       ![](../media/unit4-image5.png)